PathEngine home previous: SDK Contents and Installationnext: Design Decisions

 This can help to understand the PathEngine movement model and how agent shape is taken into account for the paths generated.

-The 'testapplication' example project builds on the tutorial projects to combine point and click movement with direct control, and is a good way to get an idea about how PathEngine's collision queries can also be used to help with the implementation of agent collision and agent movement management in general.
+The 'TestApplication' example project builds on the tutorial projects to combine point and click movement with direct control, and is a good way to get an idea about how PathEngine's collision queries can also be used to help with the implementation of agent collision and agent movement management in general.

 The 3D content processing demo, and the semi-dynamic obstacles example project, in particular demonstrate some important features of the SDK, and are both well worth a look.